 We have two 24-7 youth workers in Kaipara College.
-This is a nationwide programme committed to building a healthy relationship between a local school and a local church to enable young people to thrive.
+24-7 is a nationwide youth work movement that embeds youth workers in schools through a partnership between the school and a local church.

 In partnership with Kaipara College, we provide those youth aged 13 – 16, who cannot continue in mainstream schooling, with an alternative fulltime relationship-based education.
 Each student at Outwest Youth works on individualised learning plans that cover the standard curriculum subjects, along with an array of hands-on learning to build self-esteem, confidence, and positive behaviour outcomes.

-We are passionate about helping young people reach their full potential and being gaining a driver’s licence is an important aspect of this.
+We are passionate about helping young people reach their full potential and gaining a driver’s licence is an important aspect of this.
 The NZ graduated licencing system takes at least 18 months, it can be expensive and rather daunting.
 However, without a full licence, a young person is limited in the employment opportunities available to them.
-Our Full@18 programme runs free learner licence courses, and provides practical support for those preparing for their restricted and full licence tests
+Our Drive Outwest programme runs free learner licence courses, and provides practical support for those preparing for their restricted and full licence tests.